smscommunity/sms-guide/_general/info/il/rules.md

 5. **Video validity criteria:** every link must be to a valid video, "valid" meaning:
     1. The video **must include the entire run while the timer is running**.
 The timer runs during the load into any of the seven worlds (e.g. Bianco Hills), and therefore **the entire intro cutscene** is required for valid video.
     2. *The video ideally includes everything from the input that reset the level (and the ensuing load) to at least 2 seconds after the timer stops at the end.*
-    3. The time shown on the in-game timer in, or logged in the [retime sheet](https://tiny.cc/smsilretimelog) for, the video **matches the time reported on the sheet**.
+    3. The time shown on the in-game timer in the video **matches the time reported on the sheet**.
     4. The video is of **sufficient quality and without major frame-drops** (per mod discretion).
 The standard for this is higher for top-3 times. **Post-processed videos of gameplay** are **not** permitted, and the gameplay **must take up greater than or equal to 50% of the canvas in both width and height** of the video.
     5. The video must be on YouTube/Twitch for top-3 times, *and should be for any other submission if possible*.
 Top-3 videos on other platforms will be moved to a note.
     6. *Game audio should be present (though it needn't be the only audio).*